 - How To Update Body Measurements on Your Apple Watch and iPhone

-If you see an unusual or abnormal VO2 Max, check your user profile information on your fitness tracker to make sure that you have entered the correct information.
+If you see an unusual or abnormal VO2, Max, check your user profile information on your fitness tracker to ensure that you have entered the correct information.

 Can you increase your VO2 max score on your Fitness tracker?

 Honestly, there is not much that you can do.
-Although many people claim that your VO2 max is trainable, it is very much limited by your genetics.
+Although many people claim that your VO2 Max is trainable, your genetics are the biggest determinant…and something you cannot change.

-There’s only 5-15% potential improvement (3).
+If you come into the lab and get tested with a VO2 max of 50 ml/kg/min, the best you can hope for with “all the training in the world” is an improvement to ~57 ml/kg/min.
+There’s only a 5-15% potential improvement (3).
 Not a whole lot of wiggle room there.
-If you come into the lab and get tested with a VO2 max of 50 ml/kg/min, the best you can hope for with “all the training in the world” is an improvement to ~57 ml/kg/min.

-That being said, most users training for endurance runs or other high-intensity routines on a regular basis do see the 5 – 15% improvement in VO2 Max over a period of time.
+That being said, most users training for endurance runs or other high-intensity routines regularly see a 5 – 15% improvement in VO2 Max over time.

-Logging a 20-minute, high-intensity outdoor run workout once a week will help to increase your VO2 max.
+Logging into a 20-minute, high-intensity outdoor run workout weekly will help increase your VO2 Max.

 How does VO2 Max influence other related metrics?